Agricultural Literacy Curriculum Matrix

 - Ask the students, "What is cheese made from?"
 After listening to the students answers, clarify that the main ingredient in cheese is milk.

 - Show the students the Animal Image.
 Ask them to name all the animals that produce milk that cheese is made from.
 Clarify that cheese can be made from the milk of all of the animals in the picture, but commercially produced cheese typically comes from the milk of cows, sheep, and goats.

 Activity 1: The Science of Cheesemaking

 Preparation: Prior to class, gather the ingredients and kitchen supplies outlined in the Mozzarella Cheese Recipe.
 If possible, make the recipe once before class for practice.
+The Making Mozzarella Cheese in the Classroom video can also help illustrate the steps.
 Set up the hot plate in front of the class or in an area where students can best watch the cheesemaking process.

 - Give each student one copy of the Cheesemaking: Science, Art, Craft activity sheet.

 - Display the Physical Composition of Milk graphic.
 Point out that milk is composed of five things—water, lactose, fat, protein, and minerals.